scottstanie/trodi/README.md

 $ trodi --level pixel --outfile labels_pixel.nc
 ```

-With the outliers recorded, we can read these in Python with xarray, (or h5py, or a NetCDF reader):
+With the labels recorded, we can read these in Python with xarray, (or h5py, or a NetCDF reader):

 ```python
 import xarray as xr